 The five communities that make up the UBC residential area are home to an array of natural landmarks, attractions and points of interest as well as premium events, activities and amenities.
 Wesbrook Place, Chancellor Place, East Campus, Hawthorn Place and Hampton Place are comfortably nestled among old-growth forest and are mere minutes away from the blue waters of the Pacific Ocean.
-For the 13,500 residents that call this home, it’s an attractive, bustling residential area that includes plenty of parks, gardens, cultural amenities, shops and eateries.
+For the 14,500 residents that call this home, it’s an attractive, vibrant residential area that includes plenty of parks, gardens, cultural amenities, shops and eateries.
 Wondering where to start?
 Here are ten things you can do that are ten minutes away or less.

 Lace up your boots and slip on your backpack.
 The trails await!
 In this area, nature is literally right outside your door.
 Pacific Spirit Regional Park features more than 750 hectares of natural forest, lush vegetation and graceful streams.
 The well-kept trails – 33 in total – are maintained for year-round enjoyment.